tsy24/tp/docs/UserGuide.md

 :exclamation: **Caution:**
 * If your changes to the data file makes its format invalid, NurseyBook will discard all data and start with an empty data file at the next run.
+* This includes:
+  * adding non-existent elderly names to tasks,
+  * adding elderly names in a different case to tasks (e.g. Elderly `Khong Guan` within elderlies but a task's elderly names contain `khong guan`),
-* This includes adding non-existent elderly names to any tasks or failing to remove/edit all instances of an elderly you deleted/edited within the tasks.
+  * failing to remove/edit all instances of an elderly name you have deleted/edited within the tasks.
 </div>

 --------------------------------------------------------------------------------------------------------------------